Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	2. Fix the bug that insert chapter add the last step causing inserting position locate at former chapter -- finished
 	3. Fix the bug that cannot insert chapter at the last chapter -- finished
+	4. Fix the bug that sorting cell not allow to be insert chapter -- finished

 ---